jlwangPoincare/AlgorithmBox/README.md

     ex_euclid.m_inverse() A function calculates the modulous inverse of a number e with modulous n

 ### uquicksort: An implementation of quick sort algorithm
+    uquicksort.py A module containing quick sort function uquicksort.basic_quicksort() A function taking a list as argument, returning the sorted list uquicksort.uqsort() A function taking a list as argument, returning the sorted list, with option of ascending or descending